Azure/azure-webpubsub/docs/getting-started/publish-messages/js-publish-message.md

 In this tutorial you'll learn how to publish messages and subscribe them using Azure Web PubSub with JavaScript SDK.

+The complete code sample of this tutorial can be found [here](https://github.com/Azure/azure-webpubsub/tree/main/samples/javascript/pubsub/).

 ## Prerequisites

 1. [Node.js](https://nodejs.org)